roopeti/cloudcomputing/Intro to AWS IAM vs Configure Azure Role Based Access Control.md

 - Created a group and added users to it.
 - Assigned roles to users or groups using RBAC.
 - Verified access by checking the permissions.
-- Used Azures (IAM) blade to manage and review role assignments.
+- Used Azures (IAM) blades to manage and review role assignments.

 I couldn't find where the MSLE grades are saved?
 So I only have this screenshot that shows I have attempted the lab: